-In our last post, we looked at the inner branding aspect of personal branding, which includes your vision, purpose, values, goals and strengths.
+In my recent post, we looked at the inner branding aspect of personal branding, which includes your vision, purpose, values, goals and strengths.
 Personal branding, however, also includes outer representations of our brand, including our presence, personal impact, personal style, lifestyle and online presence.
 In this post, we focus on the “big three” components of outer branding – presence, personal impact and personal style – and offer questions to guide you in strengthening them.

 1) Presence.
 First and foremost, your brand needs to get noticed by others.

-- In my December post, I asked if you felt you had “presence” when you walked into a room.
+- In my “Inner Branding” post, I asked if you felt you had “presence” when you walked into a room.
 If it’s not as strong as it could be, what can you do differently?
 For example, can your posture be improved?
 Do you hold your head up and walk with confidence?

 - When you first meet someone, do you effectively establish eye contact?
 Is your handshake strong?